mathesar-foundation/mathesar/docs/docs/installation/ubuntu.md

 apt-get remove docker docker-engien docker.io
 ```
 ### Step three: Installing Docker
-We wil now install Docker on this systme.
+We wil now install Docker on this system.
 Firstly, we have to install the required Docker dependencies on the system:
 ```sh
 sudo apt install apt-transport-https ca-certificates curl software-properties-common